total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-In the code snippet above, we have a function called `somethingDangerous` that has a 50-50 chance of either throwing an error with the message "Something went wrong" or returning "all good".
-We're using a `try...catch` block to handle any errors that might be thrown by the function.
+In the code snippet above, we have a function called `somethingDangerous` that has a 50/50 chance of either throwing an error.

 Notice that the `error` variable in the `catch` clause is typed as `unknown`.
-This is the default behavior in TypeScript.

 Now let's say we want to log the error using `console.error()` only if the error contains a `message` attribute.
 We know that errors typically come with a `message` attribute, like in the following example: